|Books for Vanuatu schools|

 As we are sure you are already aware, this project really is making a difference to children in schools in Vanuatu.
 It is an excellent example of Serving the Children of the World - especially those in part of the New Zealand-South Pacific District of Kiwanis International.

-A booklet with photos and a description of the project has been produced.
+A booklet with photos and a description of the project was produced in 2014.
 Read or download the PDF project booklet here.
 (5.8 MB)

 The packing of the container of books and other goods sent to Vanuatu at the end of 2015 and the distribution of the goods in Vanuatu was filmed.
 You can watch the video on YouTube here.
 Our thanks to the students and teachers of Kristin School in Auckland who filmed and produced the video.